top of page

 2025 Skoda Elroq vRS rear seats

-Inside, the 5” drivers’ display and 13” infotainment screen get a vRS-specific suite of graphics.
+Inside, the 5” drivers’ display and 13” infotainment screen get vRS-specific graphics.
 All five seats are upholstered in black microfibre, with lime green contrasting elements.
-The steering wheel is heated as standard, and is the only place where the winged-arrow logo appears within the cabin; its only external appearances being at the centre of each alloy wheel.
+The steering wheel is heated as standard, along with the pair of front seats.

 Its closest rival is the similarly-sized Mini Countryman SE which also uses a dual-motor drivetrain.
 The Mini offers 308bhp, has the same top speed of 111mph, but is down on range at a maximum of 267 miles owing to its smaller 64.6kWh battery.